python/mypy/docs/source/protocols.rst

 .. code-block:: python

-   class NewProtocol(SupportsClose):  # This is NOT a protocol
+   class NotAProtocol(SupportsClose):  # This is NOT a protocol
        new_attr: int

    class Concrete: